Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 ## The JMS Gateway adapter ##

-Please copy from the JMS Gateway zip the adapter directory ("JMSGateway") under "LightstreamerHome/adapters" directory.
+Please copy from the [JMS Gateway zip](http://www.lightstreamer.com/download) file the adapter directory ("JMSGateway") under "LightstreamerHome/adapters" directory.
 Paste previously copied jars under JMSGateway/lib.

 Please also download the JMS distribution version 1.1 from [Oracle's Java website]().
 It cannot be distributed with the JMS Gateway for licensing issues.
 It can be found here: [http://www.oracle.com/technetwork/java/docs-136352.html](http://www.oracle.com/technetwork/java/docs-136352.html).
 Extract its content and find the jms.jar file under the lib directory.
 Please copy this jar under JMSGateway/lib.